Veterinary Epidemiology and Public Health

 OR TOEFL iBT (internet-based Test) with an overall score of 92 or above, with at least 22 in both Reading and Writing Skills sub-tests and at least 20 in both Speaking and Listening sub-tests.

 The University reserves the right to require an applicant to pass, at an appropriate level, a test of proficiency in English that is acceptable to the University before an offer of registration can be made

 Please note some of the modules have computer or software requirements and you are advised to read the module outline prior to registering.

 How you study

-If your job requires frequent travel or you work irregular hours, distance learning offers a means of furthering your studies without having to attend the RVC in person.
+If your job requires frequent travel, or you work irregular hours, distance learning offers a way of furthering your studies without having to attend the RVC in person.
 You also avoid additional travel, accommodation and living expenses of being a student in London.